Undimmed presentation detents in SwiftUI

 Undimming the underlying view in SwiftUI

-When I went to Twitter to cry about these missing capabilities, I quickly got a response from tgrapperon who suggested using a UIHostingController to affect the sheet presentation controller.
+When I went to Twitter to cry about these missing capabilities, I quickly got a response from tgrapperon who suggested using a UIHostingController to affect the sheet controller.

 So, I did just that.
 I want the workaround to be as close to the current APIs as possible, to make it easy to replace when the feature is added in a future version of SwiftUI.